boostedtechnology/livecoding-api-scheduling/README.md

 Implement in the `DELETE /appointments/:appointmentId` route:

 Find the `src/utils/emailer` utility.
-We need to send (albeit fake) notifications to both patients and doctors using the `emailer` once an appointment is deleted.
+We need to send (albeit fake) notifications to both the patient and the doctor using the `emailer` once an appointment is deleted.

 However, because the email is an external system, handle the case for `emailer` failure.
 If the appointment is deleted, but the `emailer` crashes, that would put the system into an inconsistent state, wouldn't it?
 So, rollback a delete if the `emailer` fails.